In this article:

 With Crossbeam pushing and storing overlap data in a custom object in Salesforce, you can view Crossbeam overlap data on Account, Opportunity, and Lead pages in Salesforce Classic.

-The Crossbeam Salesforce App must still be setup in Lightning and the Crossbeam Widget is still only viewable in Lightning.
+The Crossbeam Salesforce App must still be setup in Lightning.
+The Crossbeam Widget is still only viewable in Lightning.

 In order to see overlap data on the Opportunity object, you must configure your integration settings to include data from your Open Opportunity standard population.
 The custom object on Opportunities currently does not support custom populations.